Active Substance: daratumumab

 What measures are being taken to ensure the safe and effective use of Darzalex?

-In addition, the company that markets Darzalex will provide educational material to all healthcare professionals expected to use the medicine, to inform them that the medicine can affect the result of a blood test (indirect Coombs test) used to determine suitability for blood transfusions.
+The company that markets Darzalex will provide educational material to all healthcare professionals expected to use the medicine, to inform them that the medicine can affect the result of a blood test (indirect Coombs test) used to determine suitability for blood transfusions.
 Patients who are prescribed Darzalex will be provided with a patient alert card with similar information.

 Other information about Darzalex